-However... keep in mind that this study went on for 12 weeks, so the true effects on body weight seem to be rather modest.
+However, keep in mind that this study went on for 3 months, so the true effects on body weight seem to be rather modest.

-That being said, just adding/subtracting single foods or ingredients rarely has a noticeable effect on weight.
+That said, just adding or subtracting single foods or ingredients rarely has a noticeable effect on weight.

-It's the entire diet/lifestyle that counts... you need to combine several effective methods to see results.
+It's the entire diet/lifestyle that counts and you need to combine several effective methods to see results.

-Overall, it seems like apple cider vinegar may be useful as a weight loss aid, mainly by promoting satiety and lowering glucose and insulin levels.
+Overall, it seems like apple cider vinegar is useful as a weight loss aid, mainly by promoting satiety and lowering blood sugar and insulin levels.

 But it won't work any miracles on its own.

-Bottom Line: Studies suggest that vinegar can increase feelings of fullness and help people eat fewer calories, which can lead to weight loss.
+Summary Studies suggest that vinegar can increase feelings of fullness and help people eat fewer calories, which leads to weight loss.

-Cardiovascular disease (heart disease and stroke) is currently the world's biggest cause of death (19).
+Heart disease is currently the world's most common cause of premature death (14).

-It is known that several measurable biological factors are linked to either a decreased or increased risk of cardiovascular disease.
+It is known that several biological factors are linked to either a decreased or increased risk of heart disease.

-Several of these "risk factors" have been shown to be improved by vinegar consumption... but all of the studies were done in rats.
+Several of these "risk factors" can be improved by vinegar consumption, but many of the studies were done in animals.

-Bottom Line: Several animal studies have shown that vinegar can reduce blood triglycerides, cholesterol and blood pressure, but this needs to be confirmed in human studies.
+Summary Several animal studies have shown that vinegar can reduce blood triglycerides, cholesterol and blood pressure.
+This could lead to a reduced risk of developing heart disease.